Tok Pisin

-Between five and six million people use Tok Pisin to some degree, although not all speak it fluently.
+Between five and six million people use Tok Pisin to some degree, though not all speak it fluently.
 Many now learn it as a first language, in particular the children of parents or grandparents who originally spoke different languages (for example, a mother from Madang and a father from Rabaul).
-Urban families in particular, and those of police and defence force members, often communicate among themselves in Tok Pisin, either never gaining fluency in a local language (tok ples) or learning a local language as a second (or third) language, after Tok Pisin (and possibly English).
+Urban families in particular, and those of police and defence force members, often communicate among themselves in Tok Pisin, either never gaining fluency in a local language (tok ples) or learning a local language as a second (or third) language after Tok Pisin (and possibly English).
 Over the decades, Tok Pisin has increasingly overtaken Hiri Motu as the dominant lingua franca among town-dwellers.
 Perhaps one million people now use Tok Pisin as a primary language.
 Tok Pisin is slowly "crowding out" other languages of Papua New Guinea.